 A never-before perfect score of 30/30 for his dessert on MasterChef propelled him to further popularity, even though he didn’t win the season in the end.

-He opened KOI Dessert Bar at Chippendale Sydney earlier this year, with savoury dishes and cocktails created by his brothers Arnold (MasterChef Indonesia’s judge) and Ronald.
+He opened KOI Dessert Bar (not to be confused with the bubble tea shop) at Chippendale Sydney, with savoury dishes and cocktails created by his brothers Arnold (MasterChef Indonesia’s judge) and Ronald.

 As described by an online review, “Reynold was on full display, working from his open kitchen.”
 Emm, yes.

-I asked for his 3 personal favourite desserts from KOI, and they were:
+I once asked Reynold 3 personal recommendations from KOI Dessert Bar, and they were:

 1. The Forbidden Fruit